anav5704/Rosy-Hearts/README.md

 ![hero](https://github.com/anav5704/Rosy-Hearts/blob/main/docs/rosy-hearts.png)

-This is a simple concept website made for a Fiji based bakery, Rosy Hearts.
+This is a simple concept website made for a Fiji-based bakery, Rosy Hearts.
 Cakes can be added via Netlify CMS and their identity service.
-All the images and markdown content is stored within the  main directory but load times are fast due to Astros build in image component.
+All the images and markdown content are stored within the  main directory but load times are fast due to Astros built-in image component.

 ## Technologies Used